Statement of Purpose

 5. Being a bystander or non-active participant in incidents of violence, bullying, or harassment.

-6. Disrupting classroom learning, official school functions or the privacy of our school’s neighbours.
+6. Disrupting classroom learning, official school functions or the privacy of our school’s neighbors.

 7. Possession or use of prohibited drugs, including alcohol and tobacco products.
 No smoking is allowed on school property at any time.
 Students who are present during the use of tobacco or other substances may also face disciplinary action.